bidur-timsina/twitter_financial-_sentiment_app/ReadMe.md

 Enable analysis of different languages (e.g., using multilingual sentiment analysis models).

 Provide more financial indicators in sentiment analysis (e.g., price trends, volume).

-vbnet
-Copy
-Edit

-This `README.md` will help users get started with the project and guide them through installation, confi